OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/pisp/international-scheduled-payments.md

 * InternationalScheduledPaymentId.
 * ConsentId.
 * CreationDateTime the international-scheduled-payment resource was created.
-* Status and StatusUpdateDateTime of the international-scheduled-payment resource.
+* StatusCode and StatusUpdateDateTime of the international-scheduled-payment resource.
 * ExpectedExecutionDateTime for the international-scheduled-payment resource.
 * ExpectedSettlementDateTime for the international-scheduled-payment resource.
 * Refund account details, if requested by PISP as part of the international-scheduled-payment-consents resource.